 Low temperatures cause intense physical discomfort and muscle cramping.
 A dog facing a thermal deficit will often exhibit acute displacement behaviors—such as low whining, obsessive pacing, or uncharacteristic barking—as a behavioral distress signal communicating that their environment has become unmanageable.

-Phase 1: Active Outdoor Defense (The Harness-Jacket System)
+Phase 1: Outdoor Protection (The All-in-One Jacket System)

-- The Tactical Solution: The Dogegis™ Waterproof Winter Dog Jacket with Built-in Harness solves this via a unified, single-shell architecture.
+💡 The Solution: Dogegis™ Waterproof Winter Jacket with Built-in Harness

 Winter Safety Checklist: Canine Thermal Engineering